codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Difference-between-class-and-id-179d.md

 ## What is the difference between class and id ?

-This a normal question and people often get confused in the begining about that.
+This a normal question and people often get confused in the beginning about that.
 We will try to give you the most important informations about it.

 ### 1) id's are UNIQUE and classes are not.